Efficient 3D Gaussian Splatting with Axis-Shared Rasterization and Order-independent Transmittance: Background and Motivation

-\textbf{Profiling and analysis.} We profile the breakdown of these three steps on the NVIDIA Jetson Xavier NX GPU using the MipNeRF-360 dataset \cite{barron2022mip} and average the results across scenes.
-The results show that projection, sorting, and rasterization account for $12.6\%$, $25.5\%$, and $61.9\%$ of the total latency, respectively.
-Since sorting and rasterization together constitute nearly $90\%$ of the latency, this paper focuses on accelerating these steps.
-Although both projection and rasterization involve MAC operations, there exists a significant disparity between them.
-For each tile, rasterization computes the contribution of each Gaussian to 256 pixels, i.e., Equation (\ref{eq:a_comp}) is repeated 256 times per Gaussian, whereas projection computes the relevant information only once per Gaussian.
-Moreover, the total number of 2D Gaussians (i.e., the instances of a 3D Gaussian intersecting tiles) is significantly higher than the original count of 3D Gaussians, as a single Gaussian can intersect multiple tiles.
-Analyzing the MAC count per Gaussian within the rasterization step, the $\alpha$ computation involves $8$ MUL, $4$ ADD, and $1$ exponential operation, whereas $\alpha$ blending requires $5$ MUL and $4$ ADD, revealing that $\alpha$ computation is the most MAC-intensive.
+\textbf{Profiling and analysis.} We conducted a detailed profiling of the three rendering steps on the NVIDIA Jetson Orin Nano GPU using the MipNeRF-360 dataset~\cite{barron2022mip}, as shown in \figref{fig:profile} (left).
+The results indicate that projection, sorting, and rasterization account for $14.2\%$, $25.3\%$, and $60.5\%$ of the total latency, respectively.
+Since sorting and rasterization together constitute nearly $90\%$ of the latency, our work primarily targets the acceleration of these two steps.
+An analysis of the MAC count per Gaussian within the rasterization step shows that $\alpha$-computation requires $8$ multiplications, $4$ additions, and $1$ exponential operation, whereas $\alpha$-blending requires $5$ multiplications and $4$ additions.
+This reveals that $\alpha$-computation is the most MAC-intensive operation, motivating our focus on optimizing it.